-KPI-ID KPI-1.2 Goal True

-Name Machine-processable language for pattern

-Leader STS/FORTH Scope Framework
+KPI-ID KPI-1.2 Goal True Name Machine-processable language for pattern Leader STS/FORTH Scope Framework Description Delivery of a pattern language enabling the specification of machine-processable patterns.

-Description Delivery of a pattern language enabling the specification of machine-processable patterns.
-Mapping to measurement points The final design and specification of the SEMIoTICS pattern languag provided in D4.8 - "SEMIoTICS SPDI Patterns (final)", which is due in M project.
-This deliverable will also document the approach for deriving processable patterns from the Pattern Language, also documenting th machine processable format.
-The actual components that will process said will be the "Pattern Engine" components (reasoning engines) deployed at layers (backend, network, field) of the SEMIoTICS architecture.
+Mapping to measurement points The final design and specification of the SEMIoTICS pattern language will be provided in D4.8 - "SEMIoTICS SPDI Patterns (final)", which is due in M28 of the project.
+This deliverable will also document the approach for deriving machine-processable patterns from the Pattern Language, also documenting them in a machine processable format.
+The actual components that will process said patterns will be the "Pattern Engine" components (reasoning engines) deployed at all three layers (backend, network, field) of the SEMIoTICS architecture.
 Methodology The verification of delivery of the SEMIoTICS Pattern Language and its usability for defining machine-processable patterns will be achieved through document review of deliverable D4.8 - "SEMIoTICS SPDI Patterns (final)".
 The verification of the format of the derived machine-processable patterns will be achieved through verification of the correct functionality of a Drools rules reasoning engine (as embedded in Pattern Engines) when processing said derived patterns.
 Baseline N/A (there was no such language defined prior to the start of the project)

-3.2 Objective 2 - Semantic Interoperability
+3.2.
+Objective 2 - Semantic Interoperability